Impulse and Momentum Calculator

 Are impulse and momentum the same thing?

-What impulse is required to stop a ball if mass is 160 g and speed is 2.5 m/s?
+What impulse is required to stop a ball if m = 160 g and v = 2.5 m/s?

-The negative sign means the stopping impulse points opposite the ball’s motion.
+The negative sign indicates the impulse is opposite the ball’s motion.

 Impulse and Momentum Calculator